TAYTS/50-017_graphics_visualization/WEEK2/Assignment_1_code/readme.txt

    b. set the 'glMaterialfv' using the updated diffuseColor

 4. Mesh Transformation
+   a. get the model view matrix and translate(shift) the view before and after the rotate and scale transformation
+   b. multiply the new model view
-   a. use 'glRotatef' to set the model rotation
+   c. use 'glRotatef' to set the model rotation
-   b. use 'glScalef' to scale the model
+   d. use 'glScalef' to scale the model